Work for hire: Business owners and startups

 In Woods v.
 Resnick (2010), the Western District of Wisconsin found that a business owner is neither an employee nor an independent contractor for copyright purposes.
 Since "an owner has an inherent right to control the business", the owner cannot be considered an agent, let alone an employee, so the work for hire doctrine does not apply to them.
 By contrast, the Compendium of U.S. Copyright Office Practices states that "senior officers or owners of organizations may be considered employees if they prepared a work while acting within the scope of their duties," so such works could be considered works made for hire.

+Entertainers or artists who use loan-out corporations to provide services to clients classify themselves as employees of the loan-out company, which could result in their creative output being rendered works for hire, even though the loan-out company is owned by the artist themselves.
+One sample loan-out agreement relies on "express work-for-hire language" when the artist's work is considered a contribution to a collective work or a part of an audiovisual work.

 Where startup technology companies are concerned, some courts have considered that the traditional factors for finding that an author is an "employee" can be less important than in more-established companies, for example if the employee works remotely and is not directly supervised, or if the employee is paid entirely in equity without benefits or tax withholding.

 Volunteers and unpaid interns

-According to the Compendium of U.S. Copyright Office Practices, "a work created by an individual volunteer(s) may or may not be considered a work made for hire, depending on the facts and circumstances of the case."
 The law firm Telios Law cautions that works created by unpaid volunteers and interns are generally not works made for hire, citing the case Hubay v.
 Mendez (2020).
 The case centered on the ownership of photographs taken by an unpaid volunteer during a trip organized by a nonprofit.
 In a judgment, the district court wrote: